wighawag/jolly-roger/README.md

 For `webapp:build` you can also use [fleek](https://fleek.co) so that building and ipfs deployment is done automatically.
 The repo provide a `.fleek.json` file already setup for staging.

-The only thing needed is setting up the environment variables (SNOWPACK_PUBLIC_THE_GRAPH_HTTP, SNOWPACK_PUBLIC_CHAIN_ID).
+The only thing needed is setting up the environment variables (VITE_THE_GRAPH_HTTP, VITE_CHAIN_ID).
 You can either set them in fleek dashboard or set them in `.fleek.json`